FlowForgeLabAi/-h3-8gb-traps/README.md

 > ComfyUI 0.35.0 (a7b1d39), PyTorch 2.14.0+cu130, Python 3.13.12
 > Everything here is measured on that machine.
 Numbers that are *not* measured are labelled.

 This is not a "best settings" post.
-It's five things that cost me hours, each with a reproduction you can run, and each one something I got wrong before I got it right.
+It's six things that cost me hours, each with a reproduction you can run, and each one something I got wrong before I got it right.

 ---